mojones/localgb/README.md

 ... rest of the genbank file ...
 ```
-To run the script, I also have to give a `--output` to specify an output file and a `--files` to specify the genbank files (which will normally be `--files *.seq.gz` if I havent' extracted the files, or `--files *.seq` if I have).
+To run the script, I also have to give a `--output` to specify an output file and a `--files` to specify the genbank files.
+Normally this will be `--files *.seq.gz *.flat.gz` if I havent' extracted the files, or `--files *.seq *.flat` if I have).

 Finally, I also have to specify what I want to do with the records/features that I find.
 So far there are three options: